 The following information is the disclosure statement required by federal tax regulations.
 You should read this Disclosure Statement; the Custodial Account Agreement and the Program Description for information on the investment option(s) for your Roth IRA Contributions.
 You have opened a Roth IRA, which is an account for the exclusive benefit of you and your beneficiaries, created by a written instrument (the Custodial Account Agreement).
 The rules governing IRAs are subject to change.
-You should consult IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or refer to the IRS website at www.irs.gov for updated rules and requirements.
+You should consult IRAS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), by calling 800-TAX-FORM, or refer to the IRS website at www.irs.gov for updated rules and requirements.
 Please note this is general information only and may include options not available within this program.